Good sleep for autistic teenagers

 Spending time on special interests and hobbies during the day can reduce your child’s stress and help them feel positive about their day.
 This positive feeling might mean your child falls asleep more easily at night.

-Physical activity during the day can help your child to have positive feelings, relax and feel tired at bedtime.
+Physical activity during the day can help your child to feel good, relax and feel tired at bedtime.
 The activity could be anything your child enjoys – for example, swimming, gymnastics, biking and so on.

 Bedtime routines help children of all ages relax and feel ready for sleep.
 Also, autistic teenagers often like the certainty and predictability of routines.
 Your child might like to include comforting things in their personalised routine.
 For example, there might be foods or drinks that help your child to settle, like a healthy snack or warm drink before bed.